 There are a lot of decisions that come with relocation.
 You need to find a suitable relator, a home that works for you and anyone else moving with you, choose a moving date, what to take to the new residence, and much more.
-Among these decisions is the one that relates to the actual move— do you do it yourself or hire professional movers?
+Among these decisions is the one that relates to the actual move— do you do it yourself or hire moving companies that pack and move you?
 There is not one right answer for everyone and largely depends on factors like budget, proximity of the two homes, your abilities, the kinds of items to be relocated, and others.

 To help you sort it out and make a decision that suits you we have listed some things to consider:

 If you are on a tight budget, it’s likely a DIY move is more attractive.
 And it might be.
 Sometimes, however, movers will end up being cheaper.
 For example, if you work and have to take a day off the job to move, you might be losing more in wages than the amount the movers charge.
 So it’s important to make a list and compare the cost of each aspect of the move.
 Think about truck rental, gas and mileage costs, wages lost, cost of movers and packing supplies, parking fees, etc. Once you have these numbers you can total them and make a fair comparison.
 It may be that a do it yourself move is more financially realistic.
 Or it might surprise you to find out that hiring a moving company is the way to go.

 Moving is hard work and you and your moving buddies need to be able to safely lift and carry a lot of heavy and bulky items.
 Be honest with yourself about your abilities.
 For example, if you have a bad back, it’s probably not the best idea for you to be carrying heavy loads.
 Or if you are not fit, you might end up with an injury.
 If you and your helpers are capable, however, then a DIY approach might be for you.